 - Ability to go long or go short.
 If you speculate that a currency pair is going to increase in value, you can purchase it (go long).
 Similarly, if you believe that it’ll decrease in value, you may sell it (go short).
 This means that the forex market offers profit potential from both rising and falling prices.

-- Can benefit from leverage.
+- You can benefit from leverage.
 Leverage allows investors to conduct a trade without putting up the full amount of that trade, controlling a large amount of money using a little of their own and borrowing the rest.
 This means there is a much higher potential for profit from a small initial outlay.
 Unfortunately, this also means a greater risk of suffering a loss.

 - Forex volatility.
 The forex market can be highly volatile, which means that there can be significant movements in currency values, which in turn may lead to opportunities for substantial profits.

-Graham Trades USD/EUR
+Example: Graham Trades USD/EUR

 Graham is a veteran investor who buys and sells currency pairs.
 Anticipating that the US dollar will increase in value against the euro, Graham purchases $100,000 in US dollars using a forex contract at €0.90.
 Because his forex trading platform allows him to place trades at a margin of 1%, this investment costs Graham $1,000 to place.